oyjc/NimiqMessage/README.md

 http://oyjc.com/nimiq/message

-How to write more transaction_message?
+How to write more content in one post?

-You need to split your message into multiple messages,
+You need to split your content into multiple transaction_messages,

 send the second and subsequent messages must starting with +, and your message will follow.